Accommodations Policy Statement

 - documentation consisting of reports and clinical information from objective professionals qualified to diagnose the impairment at issue, verifying the nature and extent of the impairment, and the manner in which the impairment limits a major life activity (see Documentation, below).

-The Special Needs Identification Form and documentation should be submitted to the Vice President for Student Affairs as far in advance of the period for which the accommodations are requested as possible.
+The Accommodation Request Form and documentation should be submitted as far in advance of the period for which the accommodations are requested as possible.
 The College may not be able to arrange for accommodations that are not requested in a timely manner.
+At its discretion, the College may allow for temporary accommodations while awaiting documentation or the execution of the fill accommodations policy requirements.

-The Vice President for Student Affairs reviews the Special Needs Identification Form and the accompanying documentation, and pursues one of the following courses of action:
+The 504/ADA Coordinator reviews the Accommodation Request Form and the accompanying documentation, and pursues one of the following courses of action:

 - certifies the student’s eligibility for accommodation under this policy; or